 The New York Times’ John Markoff in May of 2016 wrote an article titled, ‘Moore’s Law Running Out of Room, Tech Looks for a Successor.’
 Moore’s Law, named after Intel co-founder Gordon Moore, posits that the number of transistors on a microchip will approximately double every 18 months.
 More transistors per chip translates into greater speed and computation performance, for a lower cost.
 Moore’s Law has long been a guiding tenet for innovation in the high-tech industry.
 But now, integrated circuit fabrication can no longer keep up with Moore’s exponential rate prediction.

-This is where AIM Photonics Academy comes in.
-Based at MIT, AIM Photonics Academy launched in 2016 as the education, workforce development, and roadmapping arm of AIM Photonics, one of 14 public-private manufacturing innovation institutes launched as part of the 2014 Revitalize American Manufacturing Innovation Act.
+This is where AIM Photonics Academy came in.
+AIM Photonics Academy launched in 2016 as the education, workforce development, and roadmap arm of AIM Photonics, one of 14 public-private manufacturing innovation institutes created as part of a federal initiative to revitalize American manufacturing.

-AIM Photonics Academy’s mission is to educate the current and future workforce in integrated photonics – technologies that will lead to the next generation of faster and more power-efficient chips.
-AIM Photonics Academy also leads the creation of a technology roadmap that will guide the $350 billion semiconductor industry into this new direction.
+AIM Academy's mission is to educate the current and future workforce in integrated photonics – technologies that will lead to the next generation of faster and more power-efficient chips, as well as other areas of advanced manufacturing.
+The Academy also leads the creation of a technology roadmap that will guide the $350 billion semiconductor industry in this new direction.

-AIM Photonics Academy’s ambition is enormous: to spearhead the educational initiatives for a new industry in the emerging and transformative field of integrated photonics, at every level of technical expertise that correlates with the needs of small businesses to large-scale enterprises.
+The Academy's ambition is enormous: to spearhead the educational activities for advanced manufacturing industries, at every level of technical expertise that correlates with the needs of small businesses as well as large enterprises.